Andres Martin (tennis): 2022-24: ATP singles debut

-2025: Maiden doubles Challenger title and singles final, top 300
+2025-26: Doubles Challenger title & singles final, top 250

 In July, Martin won his first Challenger title in doubles with Keshav Chopra at the Winnipeg National Bank Challenger and reached his first Challenger singles final at the Cranbrook Tennis Classic.
 He lost to Mark Lajal in the final but made his top 300 debut rising 60 positions to a career-high ranking of No. 275 on 29 July 2025.